 Cardio exercise burns calories and helps create the calorie deficit needed for fat loss.
 Combine cardio with strength training for optimal body composition improvements.

 Nutrition is crucial for body fat management.
-Focus on whole foods, adequate protein (to preserve muscle during fat loss), appropriate calorie balance, and nutrient-dense foods.
+Focus on whole foods, adequate protein (to preserve muscle during fat loss), appropriate calorie balance using our calorie calculator, and nutrient-dense foods.
 Avoid extreme diets that cause muscle loss along with fat loss.

 Improving body fat percentage takes time and consistency.
 Sustainable changes to diet and exercise habits produce lasting results, while quick fixes often lead to rebound.